Fralo/expense_tracker_app/DESIGN_PATTERNS.md

 - **`AmountConverterFactory`**: This class provides a factory method to create different types of amount converters (`DecimalAmountConverter`).
 This allows the application to easily support different number formats in the future.

+### Model-View-Controller (MVC)

+The MVC pattern is an architectural pattern that separates an application into three main logical components: the model, the view, and the controller.

+- **Model**: Manages the application's data and business logic.
+In our application, the `model` package contains the model classes (`User`, `Account`, `Transaction`, etc.).
+- **View**: Displays the data to the user.
+The `view` package contains the `AppView` interface and the `CliView` implementation.
+The `CliView` is responsible for all command-line input and output.
+- **Controller**: Handles user input and updates the model.
+The `controllers` package contains the `MainController`, `UserController`, `AccountController`, and `TransactionController`.
+The `MainController` is the main controller of the application, and it coordinates the other controllers.

 ## Potential Design Patterns to Implement

 ### Observer